rikkertnap/nucleosome-chain/README.md

 Format other input files:

-* input file 'salt.in' if runtype="inputcspH" or "inputcsT" or "rangedielect.
+* input file 'salt.in' if runtype="inputcspH" or "inputcsT" or "rangedielect".
 Values of salt concentration read in from file the input file.
 First line indicates the number of salt concentrations to be considered.
 Subsequent lines are the values of the salt concentrations.'
 * input file 'saltMg.in' contains Mg2+ concentrations  if runtype="inputMgpH" or "rangepKd" or "rangeVdWeps".
 Format similar to "salt.in".
 * Input file 'vdwcoeff_lseg\<val\>_\<geometry\>.dat'  contains distance dependent part VdW interaction.
 * Input file  'VdWeps.in' constains epsilon parameters of VdW interaction.
 Format matrix.